 If you are out of work, or in work and on a low income, you may qualify for certain benefits or tax credits.

-Generally people of working-age making a new claim for benefit would normally claim UC unless they are in receipt of, or were entitled within the last month to, a benefit that includes a Severe disability premium.
+Generally people of working-age making a new claim for benefit would normally claim Universal Credit (UC).

 If you are liable to pay the Council Tax for the home you live in, you may be able to get Council Tax Reduction.
 The amount of Council Tax Reduction you can get depends on your income, how much Council Tax you have to pay and who else is living in the house.

 If your income or capital is too high to claim Council Tax Reduction, you may be able to make a claim for Second Adult Rebate instead.
 You might be entitled to Second Adult Rebate if you have a second adult living with you who is not your partner and who has a low income or is on certain benefits.

 There are other Council tax discounts and exemptions that you may also be able to apply for.
 These discounts are based on your personal circumstances and do not take into account your income or capital.

 Benefits for people with an illness or disability